 The Solana network can process up to 50,000 transactions per second.
 By contrast, Ethereum can currently only process up to 15 transactions per second.

 Solana high-speed is packaged with instant finality and low fees.
 The network also enables composability between ecosystem projects by maintaining a single global state, so there is no need for a second layer or sharding to scale the system.

 Circle also puts special emphasis on speed and low-cost transactions, which is why it found Solana as one of the best chains to host USDC.
 The circulating supply of Solana USDC stands at over $500 million, second only to Ethereum USDC.

-Solana USDC was launched in January of this year and has seen rapid adoption among crypto exchanges such as FTX, DeFi platforms like Serum and Oxygen Protocol, and multiple native wallets, such as Solong, Bonfida, and Binance’s Trust Wallet.
+Solana USDC was launched in January of this year and has seen rapid adoption among crypto exchanges, DeFi platforms like Serum and Oxygen Protocol, and multiple native wallets, such as Solong, Bonfida, and Binance’s Trust Wallet.

 To deliver high throughput and low costs, Solana relies on eight core innovations to build the ideal blockchain network:

 - Proof of History – The main feature of Solana.
 It acts as a clock to help validators reach consensus in a more secure environment.